Notice of Intent and Its Legal Steps

 What about the letter of intent to sue?

-If after a mechanics lien is filed and no one has yet paid, a letter of intent to sue comes to play.
+The claimant files a mechanics lien and, if no one pays, sends a letter of intent to sue.

 A few general possibilities can be the following: